farmera/sare_grant/study_methods.md

 light while reflecting away a good portion of the red.
 Recall that plants use red light to power photosynthesis while NIR light presents a physiological burden to them.
 This is another generic spectral pattern that we can use: _lower NDVI values correlate with unhealthy, distressed plants_.

-* Creating an effective spectral index means capturing the right sort of light, at the right time of day.
-* Interpreting spectral indices requires capturing data at the right time in the growing season.
+#### Interpreting spectral indices requires capturing data at the right time in the growing season.

 ![](img/kite_image_fastie_lut.png)
 ###### Figure 1.